chrismattmann/etllib/README.md

 The `bin` directory will be populated with the various command-line tools.

+Tutorial
+===

+Please see the [Tutorial](https://github.com/chrismattmann/etllib/wiki/Simple-ETLLib-Tutorial) that describes how to use ETLLib.
+Feedback welcomed!

 License
 ====
 This is licensed software; please see docs/LICENSE.txt.